Last updated: Dec.22, 2017

 Last updated: Nov.8, 2017

 I have long studied the effects of Japan MSE using survey sampling and population genetics methodologies.
 In collaboration with my colleagues, I collected samples of red sea bream, Japanese Spanish mackerel, herring, and Manila clam, and evaluated the ecological and genetic effects of the large-scale releases on wild populations.
 Currently, I am reviewing the status of Japan and worldwide marine stock enhancement programs.

 Statistical methods for MSE, population genetics and genomics:

 Hirohisa Kishino and I have developed statistical methods for estimating survival rates from mark-recapture, total landings from hatchery releases and recreational fishery, mixing proportions and genetic population structure, where sampling theory, maximum likelihood, and Bayesian inference have been applied.
-The present focus is on estimating fine-scale population structure for high gene flow species and genomic selection for environmental adaptation.
+We are developing methods for estimating fine-scale population structure for high gene flow species and for detecting genomic selection for environmental adaptation.

 Ecology of marine species and response to environmental changes:

 Katsuyuki Hamasaki and I have investigated early life history, behavior, ecology, and population genetics of the diverse terrestrial hermit crabs using field surveys and laboratory experiments.
-Current research interest includes evaluating response of aquatic species to anthropogenic and natural disturbances, and climate changes.
+My current research interests include how marine populations respond to anthropogenic and natural disturbances, and climate changes.

 Many thanks to:

-My friend, colleagues and students for collaboration of field sampling, laboratory experiment, and data analysis.
+My friend, colleagues and students for collaboration of field sampling and laboratory experiments.
 I thank Kate Myers for opportunity of my research in 2000 at School of Aquatic and Fishery Sciences, University of Washington.